Faiz-Iqbal/faiz-iqbal/README.md

 💻 As a computer science student, I am driven by a passion for technology and a desire to make an impact in the field.
 I am currently honing my skills in programming languages such as Java, C, and Python, and am eager to apply my knowledge to real-world projects.

-🌍  I am particularly interested in the intersection of technology and sustainability, and am excited to work on projects that will make a difference in our world.
+🌍  I am particularly interested in the intersection of technology, sustainability & innovation, and am excited to work on projects that will make a difference in our world.

 🧑‍🤝‍🧑  I am also actively involved in various extracurricular activities such as the University's Google Developers Students and tech club, where I am able to connect with like-minded individuals and further develop my skills.
 I am always on the lookout for new opportunities to learn and grow, and I am excited to see where my computer science education will take me in the future.